SO 122 Introduction To Sociology: 3 semester hours

 This course will introduce students to both recent feminist theories and methodologies as well as past theoretical works.
 The historical origins, philosophical assumptions, and political implications will also be examined.
 Topics covered will include, the construction of sex and gender, the private and the public, transnational feminism, intersectionality, power, oppression, the body, identity, and queer theory.
 Prerequisite: SO 122.

-SO 310 Sociology Of Sex And Gender: 3 semester hours
+SO 310 Sociology of Sex, Gender, and Sexuality: 3 semester hours

 SO 320 Sociology of Work: 3 semester hours